 There's little doubt the Pinnacle is one of North Fitzroy's most striking structures.
 The impossibly sharp wedge of a building, complete with statues and a turret, rises from one side of St Georges Road and makes it clear from a distance that it's the kind of pub you should walk into.

-Long before it was a pub, the building had a colourful history, at first being the inner north suburb's land office, where locals would climb to the top floor and point out which spot of land they were after, and later it became a Post Office for many a moon, before more recently operating as an antique shop.
+Long before it was a pub, the building had a colourful history, at first acting as the inner north suburb's land office, where locals would climb to the top floor and point out which spot of land they were after; later it became a Post Office for many a moon, before more recently operating as an antique shop.

-The food menu might largely be filled with pub classics but such classics are done so well – and joined by less standard fare – that a meal at the Pinny is a cut above what many pubs off, as too are the weeknight deals.
-The likes of meat-free Mondays, Taco Tuesday and the Thursday steak night ensure the grand old building tends to buzz during the week.
+The food menu might largely be filled with pub classics but those classics are done so well – and joined by less standard fare – that a meal at The Pinny is a cut above that found at most pubs, as too are the weeknight deals.
+The likes of Meat Free Mondays, Taco Tuesday and the Thursday steak night ensure the grand old building buzzes during the week.

-In part, it's the roaring fire during winter, the lively beer garden that works in all seasons, a dedicated footy room, plus eclectic locals and friendly staff that all combine to create a sense of community as soon as you walk in.
+In part, it's the lively beer garden that works in all seasons, some perfect vantage spots to watch the footy, one of the most popular trivia nights you'll find anywhere, plus the eclectic locals and friendly staff, all of which combine to create a sense of community as soon as you walk in.
 Adding to that feeling is the important place the Pinnacle place in Melbourne's live music industry, with local bands appearing on the Pinny's multiple stages many nights of the week (in non-COVID times at least).

 It's that sense of community that ensures that, while the Pinnacle may be one of inner north Melbourne's most striking structures from the outside, when you head inside for a beer it's all the more striking still.